 The site is on the edge, or southeastern extremity of the shoal known as the Great Beds, which makes out from the New Jersey shore at the intersection of the Raritan river and Perth Amboy channels, and is embraced within a circle seven hundred feet in diameter, the center point of which is distant three-fourths of a mile in a course south twenty-two west from the southwest gable of the dwelling-house of B.C.
 Butler, at Ward’s point, on the southerly shore of Staten Island, and contains 8.83 of an acre in area, as shown on a map and description which have been filed in the office of the secretary of state of this state, acquired for the purpose of erecting a light-house thereon.

 Keeper John Osterdahl was standing watch early on the morning of January 25, 1906, when a sudden jolt shook the tower.
 Osterdahl raced out onto the gallery surrounding the lighthouse to see a group of barges, pulled by a Pennsylvania Railroad tug, moving eastward away from the lighthouse.
-Statements regarding the incident were taken from Keeper Osterdahl, his assistant Willian Aichele, and crewmen aboard the tug, and the lighthouse tender Nettle visited Great Beds to assess the damage to the tower.
+Statements regarding the incident were taken from Keeper Osterdahl, his assistant William Aichele, and crewmen aboard the tug, and the lighthouse tender Nettle visited Great Beds to assess the damage to the tower.
 The incident was finally settled with the towing company paying $20 to repair the lighthouse’s damaged landing ladder.
 Between 1901 and 1914, there were ten documented collisions in which a barge or vessel struck the tower.

 At 7:30 p.m. on October 4, 1918, an explosion occurred at the T.A.
 Gillespie ammunition plant in Morgan, New Jersey.
 The resulting fire triggered a chain of explosions that continued for three days, destroying more than 300 buildings and forcing the evacuation of roughly 62,000 civilians.
 The explosions violently shook Great Beds Lighthouse, breaking three panes of glass in the lantern room.
 Numerous shells flew over the lighthouse and landed in the water nearby, but the lighthouse, though shrouded in smoke and covered with cinders, received no significant damage.
-During the first night of the explosions, Keeper George W. Denton remained in the lantern room all night and had to relight the light six times after it was extinguished by vibrations caused by the explosions.
+During the first night of the explosions, Keeper George W. Denton, Jr. remained in the lantern room all night and had to relight the light six times after it was extinguished by vibrations caused by the explosions.

 Keepers left the tower for good in 1945, three years after the Fresnel lens had been replaced with an electric beacon.
 A small circular platform was mounted atop the lantern room in 1945 to support an automated light.
 Though the current beacon is now housed inside the lantern room, the metal ladder used to access the top of the lantern is still in place today.
 An outhouse, storage shed, and boat davits that once graced the gallery around the base of the tower have all been removed.

-In 2008, the Great Beds Lighthouse was placed on the National Register of Historic Places.
+In 2008, Great Beds Lighthouse was placed on the National Register of Historic Places.
 South Amboy Mayor John O’Leary made the following comments on the recognition: “We’re obviously delighted that it’s finally being recognized.
 It’s a landmark here and has been for quite some time.
 It’s part of the city logo.
 It’s something we recognize, and it’s become a focal point.”